microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ---
 # Integrated Terminal

 In Visual Studio Code, you can open an integrated terminal, initially starting at the root of your workspace.
-This can be very convenient as you don't have to switch windows or alter the state of an existing terminal to perform a quick command line task.
+This can be convenient as you don't have to switch windows or alter the state of an existing terminal to perform a quick command-line task.

 To open the terminal: